shahinvaseghi/invpro/shared/README.md

   - `AccessLevel`: named roles, supports activation flags and `is_global`.
   - `AccessLevelPermission`: ties an access level to a module/resource with CRUD/approve flags.
   - `UserCompanyAccess`: maps users to companies with the role they hold; enforces one record per user/company pair.
+  - `SectionRegistry`: Central registry for all application sections/features.
+Each section has a unique 6-digit code (XXYYZZ format) and nickname.
+Used by the Entity Reference System for cross-module action execution.
+  - `ActionRegistry`: Registry of actions available for each section.
+Actions define what can be done in a section (e.g., show, approve, delete).
+Used by the Entity Reference System for dynamic action execution.

 All models inherit the appropriate mixins to guarantee consistent auditing and isolation.

+**Important**: See [Entity Reference System Documentation](../docs/ENTITY_REFERENCE_SYSTEM.md) for details on how to add new sections and actions to the registry.

 ## admin.py